TowsifAhamed/Web-build-ai/docs/spec.md

 Uploaded images: logo.jpg, cover.jpeg
 uploaded images are in uploads folder in the site-dir directory.

-Create the html css based website with generated contents and an attractive UI layout with beautiful designs
+Create the website using **React** and modern CSS.
+Structure the project so it can automatically run with `npm run dev` via Vite (you don't need to run it, just code the site).
+Generate all components and assets so the React development server starts without errors and displays an attractive UI based on these guidelines.